fredclausen/ansible-adsb/README.md

 ## Misc

-In this section we will cover using the provided playbooks to manage the cluster and nodes.
+In this section we will cover using the provided playbooks to manage the cluster and nodes, as well as some best practices for using these playbooks.

+### Best Practices

+If you need to [change a workload config](#Changing-a-Workload-Config) the best way of doing so is via following the directions in that section and changing the `all.yaml` values for the workload and redeploying via the the `setup-cluster-services.yaml` playbook.
+The reason for that is if you use Rancher or any other management web interface to change the workload you might end up not being able to use the playbooks any more to control that workload.
+I don't know why this happens, but I've had it happen multiple times so it is definately a thing.
+The way to fix it is to use the Rancher/whatever management interface you are using to delete the workload from there and then run the `setup-cluster-services.yaml` again to deploy the workload.

 ### Changing a Workload Config